pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 ## Conclusion

 Getting the nodes to communicate with each other in Elixir is not that hard at all.
 However, creating a release and deploying it to multiple hosts is tricky.
-However, like all things deployment related, once you get a working setup, everything becomes pretty smooth sailing.
+Like all things deployment related, once you get a working setup, everything becomes pretty smooth sailing.

 ## Acknowledgments

 Thanks to Pivotal for letting me work on this.
-And thanks for taking the time to read this!
+Mike Mazure and Gabe Hollombe for proof-reading this and giving lots of constructive feedback.
+And thank you for taking the time to read this!